rfshelley/Documentation/ref-docs/smartapp-ref.rst

         Option      Description
     ==============  ===========
     zipCode         | `String`_ - the zip code to use for determining the times.
-                    | If not specified then the coordinates of the hub location are used.
+                    | If not specified then the coordinates of the Hub location are used.
     locationString  | `String`_ - any location string supported by the Weather Underground APIs.
-                    | If not specified then the coordinates of the hub location are used
+                    | If not specified then the coordinates of the Hub Location are used
     sunriseOffset   | `String`_ - adjust the sunrise time by this amount.
                     | See `timeOffset()`_ for supported formats
     sunsetOffset    | `String`_ - adjust the sunset time by this amount.